quentinsf/qhue/README.md

     lights = b.lights   # Creates a new Resource with its own URL print lights.url    # Should have '/lights' on the end

-These Resources are, at this stage, simply *references* to entities on the bridge.
+Now, these Resources are, at this stage, simply *references* to entities on the bridge: they haven't communicated with it yet.
 To make an actual API call to the bridge, we simply *call* the Resource as if it were a function:

     # Let's actually call the API and print the results
     print lights()

-Qhue takes the JSON that is returned by the API and turns it back into Python objects, typically a dictionary, so you can access its parts easily:
+Qhue takes the JSON that is returned by the API and turns it back into Python objects, typically a dictionary, so you can access its parts easily, for example:

     # Get the bridge's configuration info as a dict,
     # and print the ethernet MAC address
     print b.config()['mac']

-Now, ideally, we'd like to be able to construct all of our URLs the same way, so we'd refer to light 1 as `b.lights.1`, but you can't use numbers as attribute names in Python.
+Now, ideally, we'd like to be able to construct all of our URLs the same way, so we would refer to light 1 as `b.lights.1`, for example, but you can't use numbers as attribute names in Python.
 Nor can you use variables.
 As an alternative, therefore, you can use dictionary key syntax - for example, `b.lights[1]`.

     # Get information about light 1
     print b.lights[1]()